LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/editors.rst

 	cd solps-gui
 	source setupenv.sh
 	python3 src/widgets/b2.py /path/to/b2*.dat

+or use ``b2 /path/to/b2*.dat`` alias.

 .. note::

-        This opens only one window with tool-tip highlight help.
+        This opens only one window with tool-tip highlight help and an add menu for switches and parameters.
-        You have to manually add parameters and switches.
+        To have full functionality you need the following files:
+        	-b2.py
+        		Main program.
+        	-b2_tooltips.py
+        		Tooltips data.
+Without it there is no highlighting and tooltip help
+       		-b2menu.py
+       			Add menu data.
+Without it there is no bar for adding switches or parameters.

 Extra resources